For more details about Andromeda direct from Bioware, check out our article on all the Mass Effect Andromeda news we know so far.

 Ryder scans a plant to acquire information, which is then presented in a codex entry, which Ryder then summarizes out loud.
 Classic Ryder.

 These monsters don’t attack unless you get up in their grills—they look like robots, presumably ancient ones, and are reminiscent of the Citadel’s Keepers.
-That’s no surprise: ancient alien technology is one of Mass Effect’s favorite things, and that old survey leak is being validated with each new trailer—it describes the Remnant as “a once powerful and mysterious alien race.”
+That’s no surprise: ancient alien technology is one of Mass Effect’s favorite things, and is being validated with each new trailer—it describes the Remnant as “a once powerful and mysterious alien race.”
 If it holds true, we'll be racing to explore their ruins and discover "the source of their forgotten technology."
 It ain’t exactly fresh, though the best bits of the other Mass Effects had little to do with the Geth, Reapers, or Protheans.

 Ancient aliens are bad architects